waivey/be-nc-news/README2.md

 ## Getting Started

-To be able to have a play with this repo, you'll need Knex to interact with your PSQL database, as well as Express for dealing with the server.
+To be able to have a play with this repo, you'll need Knexjs to interact with your PSQL database, as well as Express for dealing with the server.

 ### Prerequisites